clifgriffin/simple-ldap-login/readme.txt

 In times past, our organization used a custom hack of wp-login.php that allowed us to implement adLDAP.
 This was not an upgrade proof solution.
 In the recent round of upgrades, I tried several purported LDAP plugins.
 Some of them didn't work at all.
 Some of them worked but didn't provide the exact functionality I desired.

 = Version History =

+**Version 1.2.0.1:**

+* Changed required user level for admin page to 10, Administrators only.

 **Version 1.2:**